Motivation, Approach and Focus

 Blues are guided by clear fitness goals and objectives.
-Often these goals are based on advice from health and medical professionals or information from the media, or perhaps center on improving performance in sports or other activities.
-Blues prefer keeping their exercise plans plain, simple, and easy to execute so they can achieve their goals.
+Often these goals are based on advice from health and medical professionals or information from the media, and they may center on improving performance in sports or other activities.
+Blues prefer keeping their exercise plans plain, simple and easy to execute.
 Keeping commitments to themselves ranks high with Blues.

 Blues are motivated by keeping track of their workouts.
-What better way to measure progress and see that they accomplished what they set out to do than by writing it down and seeing the data in front of them.
-Record-keeping allows Blues to refer to their progress in the orderly manner that resonates with their True Blue nature.
+What better way to measure progress and verify an accomplishment than by writing it down and seeing the data?
+Record-keeping allows Blues to refer to their progress in the orderly manner that resonates with their “true blue’ nature.
 Date, time, distance, sets, reps, results – all details are noted.

 Environments and Interpersonal Connections

 Blues seek calm and familiar environments that allow them to focus on the task at hand.
 They find commotion and interruptions disturbing and prefer keeping their gym interactions to a minimum.

 Their personalities are modest and quiet; they call little attention to themselves and will not share their fitness milestones and exercise accomplishments unless asked.